The University of Vermont is committed to helping students lower their cost of attendance through merit-based (non-need based aid) scholarships.

 - Scholarships Requiring a Separate Application

 Welcome, transfer students!
-We are dedicated to helping you make UVM accessible and affordable.
-When you apply to UVM, you are automatically considered for certain scholarships awarded by UVM.
+We are dedicated to working with you.
+When you apply to UVM, you are automatically considered for certain scholarships which reflect our commitment to access and affordability.
 Other scholarships for transfer students require a separate application.

 Current/Returning Undergraduate Students